 I attended the NOLA Bull Run on Saturday morning.
 Registration for the event is recommended, but not necessary.
 It is much like the Bull Run in Spain, but no bulls!
 There are roller derby girls that wear bullhorns and foam bats in the midst of the crowd and “knock” you down.
 Apparently, we missed the run, but the crowd was still live.
 We had a great time roaming the town and bar hopping with the music playing by the live bands.

 View this post on Instagram

 I joined my friends later that afternoon for lunch at Pierre Masperos Restaurant.
 We later took a taxi to do a House and Garden tour outside of the town on a former plantation.
 Saturday evening, my friends and I did more sightseeing and bar hopping in the French Market.
 With the vendors, crowd, and music, it reminded me much like the West Village in New York City.

-On my last day in New Orleans, my cousin and I went for one last food run to Elizabeth’s for brunch.
-As short of a trip as my weekend in New Orleans was, I did (and ate) a lot.
+My semi-solo weekend in New Orleans was one last food run to Elizabeth’s for brunch with my cousin.
+As short of a trip as was, I did (and ate) a lot.
 I hope to visit again for another adventure that hopefully includes a swamp tour and brunch cruise on the Mississippi.

 Have you been to New Orleans?